-An exception in Java is an event that arises during the execution of a program i.e. during runtime.
+An exception in Java is an event that arises during the execution of a program i.e. during run–time.
 The occurrence of an exception in a program disrupts the normal flow of instructions.
 This causes the termination of the program or application and therefore needs to be handled by calling an exception handler, which deals with the exception.

 An exception may occur for the invalid user input, or the files that need to be opened cannot be found., or loss of network connection.